 What to Bring

 A towel.
 A travel bag (those soccer bags with the drawstrings are about perfect).
 A complete change of clothes.
 Some spending cash.
 A snack and a decent drink.
 You’re done.
-The Arizona edition of the Warrior Dash had a bag check, which means others probably do, too.
+The Arizona edition had a bag check, which means others probably do, too.
 That’s where you should drop your bagful of gear while you race.